 Jobs are subject to change due either to personal growth, organizational development, and/or the evolution of new technologies.
 Flexible job descriptions will encourage your employees to grow within their positions and learn how to make larger contributions to your company.
 Your organization’s job descriptions should be concise, clear, but also flexible.
 When writing a job description, keep in mind that the job description will serve as a major basis for outlining job training or conducting future job evaluations.
-It is good practice to review your job descriptions periodically to make sure they accurately reflects what the employee is doing and your expectations of results from the employee.
+It is good practice to review your job descriptions periodically to make sure they accurately reflect what the employee is doing and your expectations of results from the employee.

 Steps to writing an effective job description—what to include